NC State Extension Publications

 Skip to Inventories

-We obtained inventory estimates for bermudagrass, zoysiagrass, centipedegrass, St. Augustinegrass, tall fescue, and Kentucky bluegrass, as well as a tall fescue and Kentucky bluegrass mix.
-These estimates were based on anticipated sales and availability of sod.
+We obtained inventory estimates for bermudagrass, zoysiagrass, centipedegrass, St. Augustinegrass, tall fescue, Kentucky bluegrass, and tall fescue and Kentucky bluegrass mix.
+These estimates were based on anticipated sales for 2026 and availability of sod.
 An inventory rating of excellent means that more than 10% of demand was expected to be met; adequate means that supply was expected to be equal to demand; poor means that a shortage of more than 10% was expected.

-Bermudagrass is being grown by 16 (80%) of the surveyed producers.
+Bermudagrass is being grown by 19 (90%) of the surveyed producers.
 Bermudagrass is currently the most popular turfgrass species grown by North Carolina sod producers.
-Sixty-two percent of these producers rated their inventory as adequate this year.
-Six percent rated inventory as excellent.
-For 2025, 38% of all bermudagrass producers projected shortages.
-This was the second year since 2020 without an increase in the number of producers projecting bermudagrass inventory shortages (Figure 1).
+For 2026, 68% of bermudagrass producers rated their inventory as adequate; 5% rated inventory as excellent, and 26% projected shortages.
+2026 was the third year since 2020 without an increase in the number of producers projecting bermudagrass inventory shortages (Figure 1).

-Zoysiagrass is being grown by 11 (55%) of the surveyed producers, which made this grass the third most popular turfgrass species grown by North Carolina sod producers.
-Sixty-four percent of these producers rated their inventory as adequate this year, and 9% indicated that their inventory was excellent.
-For 2025, 36% of all zoysiagrass producers projected shortages.
+Zoysiagrass is being grown by 15 (71%) of the surveyed producers, which made this grass the second-most-popular turfgrass species grown by North Carolina sod producers in 2026.
+This is the first year that zoysiagrass has been in the second-most-popular position.
+For 2026, 60% of zoysiagrass producers rated their inventory as adequate; 20% rated their inventory as excellent; and 20% projected shortages.

-Centipedegrass is being grown by 12 (60%) of the surveyed producers, making it the second most popular turfgrass species grown by North Carolina sod producers.
-Eighty-three percent of these growers reported adequate to excellent inventory.
-Seventeen percent of all centipedegrass growers anticipate a shortage during 2025.
+Centipedegrass is being grown by 14 (67%) of the surveyed producers, making it the third-most-popular turfgrass species grown by North Carolina sod producers.
+For this year, 79% of centipedegrass growers reported adequate to excellent inventory, whereas 21% anticipate shortages.

-Tall fescue is being grown by four (20%) of the surveyed producers.
-Fifty percent estimated that they would have adequate to excellent inventory, but 50% anticipated a shortage in 2025.
-This was the first year in the last five years that more than 55% of producers expected shortages of tall fescue (Figure 1).
+Tall fescue is being grown by seven (33%) of the surveyed producers.
+For 2026, 71% estimated that they would have adequate to excellent inventory, but 29% anticipated a shortage (Figure 1).

-Tall fescue + Kentucky bluegrass is being grown by six (30%) of the surveyed producers.
-Sixty-six percent rated their inventory as adequate to excellent this year, with 33% anticipating shortages.
+Tall fescue + Kentucky bluegrass is being grown by nine (43%) of the surveyed producers.
+For 2026, 89% rated their inventory as adequate to excellent, with 11% anticipating shortages.

-Graph showing stable supplies of tall fescue, bermudagrass, and zoysiagrass from 2020 to 2025.
+Graph showing stable supply of tall fescue, bermudagrass, and zoysiagrass from 2021 to 2026.

 Figure 1.
 Percentage of bermudagrass, tall fescue, and zoysiagrass producers reporting adequate to excellent supply for the past six years.